J-Zeitler/dc_rmq/readme.md

 Some features:

+* single solution for message passing. this is perhaps just lazy but I like to not have to care about framing, BOMs, multibyte chars etc..
 * system is decoupled. producers and consumers do not _have_ to know about each other, just agree on a queue name.
 I know this is stringly typed but in any system we need ip/port that's stringly typed anyways.
 * modules of the system are testable in isolation, with only rabbitmq (+ docker) as dependency.
 * state is persistent with the rabbitmq instance instead of with the producer (even though it's still in-memory).
 Keeps some consistency if e.g. someone writes a system that crashes all the time.
 This way consumers still have a defined "desired state" even when a producer is unresponsive.